[ Printer Friendly Version ] [ Report Abuse ]

 Life in Hogsmeade was dull.
 Most of the job was trying to mingle with people, pry into their lives, and pretending to spy on Dumbledore.
 It was quite frustrating actually.
 I made a sport out of avoiding Dawlish.
 I ended up spending a lot of time with Savage and Proudfoot.
 They were a bit older than I was, but we knew some of the same people.
 They knew of Charlie Weasley and a couple other stars from my year.
-I found it hard to be upbeat.
-My hair was stubbornly brown.
-I tried to make it red one day, I barely go the roots the change before giving up.
+I found it hard to be upbeat and my hair was stubbornly brown.
+I tried to make it red one day, I barely go the roots the change before giving up

 After reading the letter a few times, I gathered that he was going to be in town to scope out Zonko’s.
 He wanted to meet me for lunch.
-He made it seem like an ‘I’m in town and thought I’d say hi’ meeting.
+He made it seem like a friendly invitation.
 I had a feeling he was going to make it more than that, but I agreed to meet up with him.
 I wanted to see a familiar face.

 I wrote George back saying that a visit from a friend would be more than welcome.
 I didn’t think of it as a date, we were meeting in the afternoon at the Three Broomsticks.
 When I got there, he was sitting at a table near the back.
 He had a blue sweater on.
 I couldn’t help but notice his resemblance to Charlie.
 I sat down.
 He smiled broadly and said hi.
 I tried to smile back, but smiling was something that seemed to belong to a different Tonks.
 We ordered Butterbeer.
 Madam Rosmerta eyed the two of us with interest.
 She was always intent on knowing everyone’s business.